apache/accumulo-website/tour/data-model-code.md

         mutation3.put("villain","wearsCape?", "false");

         // Create a BatchWriter to the GothamPD table and add your mutations to it.
-        // Once the BatchWriter is closed, data will be available to scans. try(BatchWriter writer = conn.createBatchWriter("GothamPD", new BatchWriterConfig())) {
+        // Once the BatchWriter is closed by the try w/ resources, data will be available to scans. try(BatchWriter writer = conn.createBatchWriter("GothamPD", new BatchWriterConfig())) {
             writer.addMutation(mutation1);
             writer.addMutation(mutation2);